 If nuptial gifts are not literal features of reality, then how did biologists physically isolate them from non-human male organisms, "radiolabel" their production then experimentally discern their reproductive effects on females and eggs?
 A necessary pre-condition for an item to emit streams of detectable radioactive particles is that the item (the gift) literally exist in nature!

 Perform this word-stunt now: point to the ceiling and bellow: "This ceiling does not literally exist!".
 You have committed a referential contradiction.
 Next, look at what a biologist is holding between a pair of forceps.
 Point to this object which has been taken from a male of a gift-giving species and scream: "That nuptial gift does not literally exist!".
 Now, point to a gift-giving insect and assert: "That organism of a gift-giving species does not literally exist!".
 My regrets to you, you - too - may be a Khuno.
 (According to him, the latter 2 existents are non-cognitive chunks of literal nothingness - because they are described by the anathemized, sexual selection terms: nuptial gifts and gift giving.)

 "The antiquity of spermatophores within Insecta means that the potential for male nutrient donations via the spermatophore or similar accessory gland secretions is probably at least as old as the class."

-If sexual selection (non-random, reproductive outcomes, driven by preferences for ornaments) did not literally operate in the mating-systems of the non-human, archaic lineage which gave rise to Homo Sapiens, then - according to evolutionary biology, Khuno would not be around to formulate his howler that (to anyone) insects are "VOLUNTARILY bestowing something without the EXPECTATION of COMPENSATION during mating season".
+If sexual selection (non-random, reproductive outcomes, primed by preferences for ornaments) did not literally operate in the mating-systems of the non-human, archaic lineage which gave rise to Homo Sapiens, then - according to evolutionary biology, Khuno would not be around to have formulated his howler that (to anyone) insects are "VOLUNTARILY bestowing something without the EXPECTATION of COMPENSATION during mating season".